This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Use diluted in a carrier oil.
 Do not use pure geraniol as this can cause skin irritation.

-Geraniol is also used as an ingredient in natural insect repellents.
-It is it is ready-mixed in the form of lotions or sprays.
-Bracelets to be worn on the wrist or ankle are also a popular method of protection.
+It is also readily available in natural insect repellents.
+Bracelets to be worn on the wrist or ankle are a popular method of protection.

 For dogs and cats